Viasat (American company)

-Viasat Inc. is an American communications company based in Carlsbad, California, with additional operations across the United States and worldwide.
+Viasat, Inc. (formerly stylized as ViaSat) is an American communications company based in Carlsbad, California, with additional operations across the United States and worldwide.
 Viasat is a provider of high-speed satellite broadband services and secure networking systems covering military and commercial markets.

 History

-Viasat was co-founded in May 1986 by Mark Dankberg, Mark Miller and Steve Hart.
+ViaSat was co-founded in May 1986 by Mark Dankberg, Mark Miller and Steve Hart.
 Mark Dankberg became chief executive officer and Mark Miller and Steve Hart became chief technical officers.
-Viasat received venture capital financing of $300,000 from Southern California Ventures.
-In December 1996, Viasat had its initial public offering (IPO).
-In 1999, Viasat moved into its headquarters in Carlsbad, California.
+ViaSat received venture capital financing of $300,000 from Southern California Ventures.

+In December 1996, ViaSat had its initial public offering (IPO), raising approximately $20 million.
+The company opened on NASDAQ at a price of $4.50 per share.
+Following the IPO, the three founders of ViaSat retained a 28% ownership stake, while venture capital backers held 20%.

+In 1999, ViaSat relocated its headquarters to Carlsbad, California.
 Viasat launched a spin-off company, TrellisWare Technology, in 2000.
 The self-funded company focuses on developing communications and signal processing systems.

-The acquisition of the satellite networking business of Scientific-Atlanta for $75 million in cash in 2000 helped Viasat to focus on providing technology for interactive services to businesses.
+The acquisition of the satellite networking business of Scientific-Atlanta for $75 million in cash in 2000 helped ViaSat to focus on providing technology for interactive services to businesses.

-In 2001, Viasat started working with Boeing on Connexion broadband for airliners.
+In 2001, ViaSat started working with Boeing on Connexion broadband for airliners.
 The company acquired Lockheed Martin Global Telecommunications' products unit, Comsat Laboratories in 2001 for an undisclosed amount.
 Comsat Laboratories is Viasat's technology and product development group for communication systems focusing on developing new technologies for extremely bandwidth efficient, high data rate satellite transmission.
 In 2001, Viasat also purchased US Monolithics, a company focused on designing high frequency broadband circuitry, for around $30 million.

 Eutelsat entered an agreement in 2001 to use Viasat's LinkStar high performance IP terminals for their broadband multimedia network over Ku-based FSS satellites.
 Viasat entered a joint venture in 2001 with Loral Skynet to found Immeon Networks to develop the Immeon satellite bandwidth-on-demand service sold in monthly managed service plans.
 ABC News used Immeon to improve its voice and data-communications for on-location news.

-Viasat won a contract with WildBlue Communications worth $16 million in March 2001 to build WildBlue's satellite modems to support the company's initial service launch.
+ViaSat won a contract with WildBlue Communications worth $16 million in March 2001 to build WildBlue's satellite modems to support the company's initial service launch.
 WildBlue signed a second contract with Viasat in 2001 for $17 million and Viasat would develop and produce satellite modem termination systems for six gateway stations.

 WildBlue launched its internet service in October 2004 after gaining Ka-band transponder capacity on the Telesat Anik F2 satellite.
 It conducted formal technical testing until January 2005, followed by nationwide beta testing before the first residential retail customers had services installed in June.
 The WildBlue service was upgraded in 2007 using the satellite WildBlue-1, which launched the year before.